 13. DIY Terrarium Lamp

 This terrarium will show your love for plants.
 If you like, check out its DIY here.

 Want to complete this DIY?
 Click here.

-Coleus cuttings developing roots in the water on a windowsill.
+Coleus cuttings develop roots in the water on a windowsill.
+You can try this!

 16. Good Luck Jar